Chaos Rules: Live at the Trocadero

-Chaos Rules: Live at the Trocadero is a live album by the punk band The Dead Milkmen.
+Chaos Rules: Live at the Trocadero is a live album by the punk band the Dead Milkmen.
 It was released by Restless Records on November 8, 1994.

-Chaos Rules does not include any songs from either Soul Rotation or Not Richard, But Dick, as the group could not work out a deal with Hollywood Records, their former record label.
+Chaos Rules contains one song from Soul Rotation and none from Not Richard, But Dick, as the group could not work out a deal with Hollywood Records, their former record label.

 Venue

 The album was recorded at the Trocadero Theatre, in the band's hometown of Philadelphia.
 The Trocadero also served as the venue for the Dead Milkmen's first reunion show, in 2004, performed in honor of their late bass player, Dave Schulthise.

 Critical reception

+The Tennessean wrote that the album "showcases the Milkmen at their anarchistic best."
+Trouser Press called the album "a slapdash greatest-hits concert record," writing that "most of the renditions are surprisingly worse than the originals."

 AllMusic wrote that the songs "document the group's prime period, even if these versions don't quite compare to the originals."
-Trouser Press called the album "a slapdash greatest-hits concert record," writing that "most of the renditions are surprisingly worse than the originals."